ellessenne/comorbidity/README.md

 Simulating ICD-10 codes
 -----------------------

-With `comorbidity` it is possible to simulate ICD-10 diagnostic codes in a straightforward way:
+The `comorbidity` packages includes a function named `sample_diag()` that allows simulating ICD diagnostic codes in a straightforward way.
+For instance, we could simulate ICD-10 codes:

 ``` r
 # load the comorbidity package